-The Tyler School of Art's new dean, Susan E. Cahan, shares her vision for the school's future and her "promise to students."
+The Tyler School of Art and Architecture's new dean, Susan E. Cahan, shares her vision for the school's future and her "promise to students."

 You’re new to Philadelphia.
 What’s your favorite thing you’ve seen here since your move?

 This city has so much to offer, but I’ll never forget the “Symphony for a Broken Orchestra” concert at the Armory [a project created by Temple Contemporary, Tyler’s exhibitions and public programming space].
 The space, the lighting, the musicians—hundreds of them, including kids, teenagers and professional musicians—playing a new symphony composed by David Lang specifically for broken instruments belonging to the School District of Philadelphia.
 It was magical.
 Every one of those instruments represented a student’s music education.
 And every one of those instruments will be repaired and returned to the schools.
 I feel privileged to be at a school that connects so profoundly and with such excitement to a broad cross-section of artists and communities, and cares so deeply about contributing to the common good.

 First impressions matter.
 In your first months at Tyler, what stood out most about the school and its people?
 Did anything surprise you?